ForceDestroy/SOEN341/README.md

 ## The Instagram project for SOEN 341 at Concordia University

 ## Project Description
 This goal of this project is to create an application that is a clone of the common social platform Instagram.
 The core features implemented in this application will be the ability for user to post pictures each with a caption.
-Users will also have the ability to follow other users and leave comments on posted pictures.
+Users will also have the ability to follow other users, leave comments on posted pictures and leave reactions on the posts as well.

 ## Technologies
 * ASP.NET (C#)